Collaborative Learning

 The team competition is fierce in this informal assessment activity, in which students have to work together to win.8kYour content has been saved!

-Go to My Saved Content.Giving Students Time and Confidence to Build Their Metacognition Skills
+Go to My Saved Content.A Simple Outdoor Activity to Build Collaboration Skills

 This simple activity helps students practice giving and receiving peer feedback—and gets them out of their desks.15.8kYour content has been saved!